Troubleshooting HTTP 400 errors in IIS

 - Go to Bing and look for the information you want.

-If the HTTP client is Internet Explorer, and the Show Friendly HTTP Error Messages option is turned off, the error may resemble the following:
+If the HTTP client is Internet Explorer, and the Show Friendly HTTP Error Messages option is turned off, the error may resemble:

-When troubleshooting an HTTP 400 condition, it is important to remember that the underlying problem is that the client has sent a request to IIS that breaks one or more rules that HTTP.sys is enforcing.
-With that in mind, you will want to see exactly what the client is sending to IIS; to do this, capture a network trace of the client sending the bad request.
+When troubleshooting an HTTP 400 condition, it's important to remember that the underlying problem is that the client has sent a request to IIS that breaks one or more rules that HTTP.sys is enforcing.
+With that in mind, you'll want to see what exactly the client is sending to IIS.
+To do it, capture a network trace of the client sending the bad request.
 You can analyze the trace to see the raw data that the client sends to IIS, and to see the raw response data that IIS sends back to the client.
-You can also use an HTTP sniffer tool called Fiddler; this is a great tool as it allows you to see the HTTP headers even if the client and server are communicating over SSL.
+You can also use an HTTP sniffer tool called Fiddler, a great tool as it allows you to see the HTTP headers even if the client and server are communicating over SSL.

-It is technically possible, although not very likely, that a client will receive an HTTP 400 response which does not have an associated log entry in the httperr.log.
-This could happen if an ISAPI filter or extension or an HTTP module in IIS sets the 400 status, in which case you could look at the IIS log for more information.
+It's technically possible, although not very likely, that a client may receive an HTTP 400 response, which doesn't have an associated log entry in the httperr.log.
+It could happen if an ISAPI filter or extension or an HTTP module in IIS sets the 400 status, in which case you could look at the IIS log for more information.
 It could also happen if an entity between the client and the server, such as a proxy server or other network device, intercepts a response from IIS and overrides it with its own 400 status and/or "Bad Request" error.

-When the client sends its request, the browser error it gets back looks like this:
+When the client sends its request, the browser error it gets back looks like:

 Bad Request (Header Field Too Long)

-Capturing a network trace of the request and response, we see the following raw request/response:
+Capturing a network trace of the request and response, you see the following outputs:

 HTTP: GET Request from Client HTTP: Request Method =GET HTTP: Uniform Resource Identifier =/1234567890123456789012345678901234567890/time.asp HTTP: Protocol Version =HTTP/1.1 HTTP: Accept-Language =en-us HTTP: UA-cpu =x86 HTTP: Accept-Encoding =gzip, deflate HTTP: Host =iisserver HTTP: Connection =Keep-Alive HTTP: Data: Number of data bytes remaining = 14 (0x000E)